ccswbs/UoGd7-Training/features/howto-livefeeds.md

 5. Click on the new category.
 6. You will see the Aggregator category ID in the URL, at `<site_name>/aggregator/categories/<category_ID>`.

-### Step Three: Add the Multiple Combined Feed View Pane
+### Step Three: Add the Multiple Combined Feeds View Pane

 1. From the page you would like to add a combined live feed to, select `Customize this page` at the botton of the screen.
 7. For the appropriate region, select `+` (plus sign).